Healthdirect Free Australian health advice you can count on.

 What are the risks associated with buprenorphine?

 Buprenorphine is an opioid medicine and can cause life-threatening breathing problems.
-It’s also important that you do not stop taking it abruptly.
+It’s also important that you do not stop taking it suddenly.

-Withdrawal symptoms usually peak in the first few days after stopping buprenorphine but may continue for several weeks.
+Withdrawal symptoms usually peak in the first few days after stopping buprenorphine.
+But symptoms may continue for several weeks.
 These include:

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.

-Your doctor is the best person to advise you on whether morphine is the right medicine for you, how much you need and how long to take it for.
+Your doctor is the best person to advise you on whether buprenorphine is the right medicine for you, how much you need and how long to take it for.

 If a person is not breathing, or if they are unresponsive, seek help straight away.
 Call triple zero (000) and ask for an ambulance.